 Inspiration: The Grand Union Flag

 The flag of a British-dominated North America seemed like a bit of an obvious one.
 The first American Navy flag was very similar, probably because it was easy to convert the British Red ensign by sowing stripes on.
 That flag was known as the Grand Union Flag.

 And of course, very many British ex-colonies have flags with a Union Jack in the corner.

 Alternative History Flag: Isle-of-Man

-This flag was a request for a flag for an alternate history in which the modern-day Isle-of-Man (a small island in the sea between Britain and Ireland) is magically transported back to 1065.
+This flag was a request for a flag for an alternate history in which magic transports the modern-day Isle-of-Man (a small island in the sea between Britain and Ireland) back to 1065.
 The story follows the inhabitants of the Isle-of-Man as they try to use their modern knowledge and technology to survive in a very different world.

 Alternative History Flag: German Dominated Europe

 The original cover of Fatherland showed the Nazi German Flag flying next to today’s blue and gold European Union flag.
-That makes no sense in my opinion.
-Instead, I think the ‘European Union’, dominated as it would be by the German hegemony would take the colours of the Nazi Party — red, white and black.
+That makes no sense.
+Instead, I think the ‘European Union’, dominated as it would be by the German hegemony, would take the colours of the Nazi Party – red, white and black.
 The four arrows, as well as being reminiscent of the swastika, represent the aggressive expansionism of Fatherland’s dystopian Europe.

 Alternative History Flag: Dominion of Israel

-In my novel A Kill in the Morning , the British Mandate of Palestine is a dominion of the British Commonwealth.
-Filling the canton with the Union Jack was obvious, so the flag is basically a cross between the flag of real-world Israel and the usual British Dominion design.
-I was pleased with the sense of motion on this one.
+In my novel A Kill in the Morning, the British Mandate of Palestine is a dominion of the British Commonwealth.
+Because of that, filling the canton with the Union Jack was obvious.
+So the flag is basically a cross between the flag of real-world Israel and the usual British Dominion design.
+I liked the sense of motion on this one.
 I imagine it whipping in the wind behind a gunboat of the Royal Israeli Navy as it powers across the Mediterranean.